Never do this!

 Make notes as you go

 Such a photo is also useful if you accidentally break off another wire or component during handling.
 It is a critical reference if you end up troubleshooting your installation.

-Many Cardioid microphones will have just two wires: one from the center of the front diaphragm, and a second from the side of the capsule.
+Many Cardioid microphones will have just two wires: one from the front diaphragm (usually from the center, but possibly from the edge), and a second from the side of the capsule.

-All Multipattern microphones will have three wires: one from the center of both the front and rear diaphragms, and a third from the side of the capsule.
+All Multipattern microphones will have three wires: one from each diaphragm (front and rear), and a third from the side of the capsule.

 If the leads from the new capsule are soldered to the wrong points on the circuit board, the microphone will no longer function properly.
 Be sure you have recorded the location of the wires before you remove the original capsule.